 Some commentators would challenge Brown's conclusion in the light of the failure of pay pressures to materialize during the course of the economic recovery of the 1990s.
 The annual rate of growth of average earnings remained remarkably stable throughout 1993, 1994 and 1995, at a very subdued 3-4 per cent.
 It is far too soon, however, to conclude that Britain's pay problem is a thing of the past.
 A more deregulated labour market with weaker trade unions may mean that less unemployment is now needed to keep pay pressures in check.
 But at the time of writing the jury is still out on this issue.
 Although having fallen during the recovery, the unemployment rate was still above 8 per cent at the end of 1995.
-And it requires considerable optimism indeed to a much lower rate.
+And it requires considerable optimism indeed to conclude that pay pressures would not re-emerge if unemployment were to fall to a much lower rate.